mpekchri/SymfonyRabbitMQ/docs/docs/index.md

 !!! warning
     A consumer container may to fail after some amount of time.
 Since we are not using a container orchestration tool, user is responsible for manually restarting it.
-    In order to avoid such situations, the --restart argument is provided to the docker run command that starts the consumer's container.
+    In order to avoid such situations, the --restart=always argument is provided to the docker run command that starts the consumer's container.

 For more information about using the application it is strongly recommended to